Beck's Bolero: Releases

 The record release of "Beck's Bolero" was delayed for ten months, when Jeff Beck began his solo career after leaving the Yardbirds.
 It appeared as the B-side of his first single, "Hi Ho Silver Lining", which was released on 10 March 1967 in the UK (Columbia DB 8151) and 3 April 1967 in the US (Epic 5–10157).
 The initial UK pressing of the single listed the title as "Bolero" with Jeff Beck as the composer, while later pressings showed "Beck's Bolero" and "J. Page".
 The single reached number fourteen in the UK Singles Chart, and number 123 in the US Billboard's Bubbling Under Hot 100 Singles chart.
 "Hi Ho Silver Lining" was ignored by American underground FM radio, but "Beck's Bolero" became a staple of the new radio format.

 In 1968, the instrumental gained wider exposure when it was included on the Jeff Beck Group debut album, Truth.
 Released in the US in July, the album reached number 15 in the Billboard 200 album chart one month later.
 Truth was issued in October in the UK, but it did not appear in the album charts.
 On the British monaural releases, "Beck's Bolero" has a fifteen-second backwards guitar coda.
-This version is included as a bonus track on the 2006 remastered Truth CD and on the Sundazed Records reissue of the original mono vinyl album.
+This version is included as a bonus track on the 2006 remastered Truth CD and on the Sundazed Music reissue of the original mono vinyl album.
 The original album liner notes do not list the personnel for "Beck's Bolero" – Jones' and Hopkins' contributions are noted for other songs along with "Timpani by 'You Know Who'", the "Who" being Moon.

 "Beck's Bolero" remained one of Beck's favourite pieces and he performed it numerous times, often as his opening number.
 A live version in 2008 appears on his Live at Ronnie Scott's album and video.
-On 4 April 2009, Page formally inducted Beck into the Rock and Roll Hall of Fame and together they performed "Beck's Bolero" at the induction ceremony, with Page playing the original 1965 Fender XII electric twelve-string guitar which he used for the 1966 recording session.
+On 4 April 2009, Page formally inducted Beck into the Rock and Roll Hall of Fame and together they performed "Beck's Bolero" at the induction ceremony, with Page playing the original 1965 Fender XII guitar he used for the 1966 recording session.